 QBI provides a more flexible and configurable way to specify interest through queries.
 It can be added using a new standard library component.
 As an example, QBI could allow a client-worker to observe the position and health of players within a relatively small radius of its player entity, but only see position for minimap objects over a much larger distance.
 Additionally, the queries can be dynamically and incrementally modified, e.g. after taking a special potion, a player walking through the game world could have their interests temporarily expanded to observe rare objects anywhere in the world.

-An illustration of multiple entities with relative spherical and box constraints.
+Above is an illustration of multiple entities with relative spherical and box constraints.
 The different colours represent the interest of different workers, derived from the entities they are authoritative over.

 In the near future, we will enhance QBI to let you specify the frequency at which updates are received, allowing you to further optimise resources.
 For example, you may want to receive information about player positions at a high rate, such as 60Hz for a first-person shooter game, and receive minimap positions at a lower rate, such as 1Hz.